-C8.
 Entrance exams

-A. Does your institution make use of SA degree-seeking applicants?
-X Yes est scores in adm nission decisions for first-time, first-ye If yes, place check marks in the appropriate Fall 2019. riate boxes below to reflect policies for use in n admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT $\boxtimes$ ACT only 님 $\boxtimes$ H H SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2019 please indicate which ONE of admissions process): ACT with writing required ACT with writing recommendedX ACT with or without writing acce epted If your institution will make use of the Stall 2019 please indicate which ONE or admissions process): SAT with Essay component require SAT with ESSAY component reco X SAT with or without ESSAY component f the follov ed mmended ving applies (rega C. Please indicate how your institution will use the e SAT or ACT es say component; c heck all that appl y.
-SAT es say ACT essa ıy For admission For placement For advising In place of an application ess As a validity check on the ap piication es ssay No college policy as of now Not using essay component D. In addition, does your institution use annlicante 2 V vos no E. Latest date by which SAT or ACT Latest date by which SAT Subject F. If necessary, use this space to clarimot required of some students): scores mus Test scores fy your test st be received for s must be receive t policies (e.g., if fall-term admissi d for fall-term adı tests are recomme onFeb 1 mission G. Please indicate which tests your in SAT stitution us ses for placemen t (e.g., state tests ):
+Entrance exams

+Does your institution make use of SAT, A degree-seeking applicants: ACT, or SAT Sub oject Test scores in n admission deci sions for first-tim ne, first-year,

+⊠ Yes □ No

+If yes, place check marks in the appropria 2022. te boxes below t to reflect your inst itution's policies for use in admiss sion for Fall

+Require Recommend Require for Some Consider if Submitted Not Used

+SAT or ACT $\boxtimes$

+ACT Only

+SAT Only

+SAT and SAT Subject Tests or ACT

+SAT Subject Tests $\boxtimes$

+process): □ ACT with writing required □ ACT with writing recommende □ ACT with or without writing ac

+If your institution will make use of the SA 2022 please indicate which ONE of the fo process):

+□ SAT with Essay component rec□ SAT with ESSAY component r□ SAT with or without ESSAY component r recommended ted

+Please indicate how your institution will u use the SAT or A ACT essay compor nent; check all the at apply.

+SAT Essay ACT I Essay

+For admission ]

+For placement ]

+For advising ]

+$\times$

+$\boxtimes$

+Common Data Set 2020-2021

+D. In addition, does your institution use applicants' test scores for academic advising?

+⊠ Yes □ No

+E. Latest date by which SAT or ACT scores must be received for fall-term admission:

+⇒ February 1

+Latest date by which SAT Subject Test scores must be received for fall-term admission:

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

+⊠ SAT

+⊠ ACT

+☐ SAT Subject Tests

+⊠ AP

+□ CLEP □ Institutional Exam

+☐ State Exam (specify):

+L oute Litain (specify).

-Freshman Profile
+C9-C12: Freshman Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores.

+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.